jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/2_Research_Objec.typ

 /* ---------------------- curvature, impact fill medium --------------------- */
 Should the research determine that hydrogen is not suitable as a filling agent for experimental investigations, a thorough justification for this conclusion needs to be provided.
-The study should then focus on identifying and evaluating alternative filling agents that could be used in place of hydrogen.
+The thesis should then focus on identifying and evaluating an alternative filling agent that could be used in place of hydrogen.
 This evaluation should consider several crucial aspects.
 Firstly, the safety profile of potential alternative agents needs to be addressed, taking into account any properties that could pose risks to personnel, the environment, or the #gls("swith") structure itself.
 Secondly, the technical readiness of working with these alternative media should be examined, ensuring that sufficient experience and technological advancements exist to guarantee secure working conditions.
-A key objective of this research is to investigate the structural implications of replacing hydrogen with an alternative filling agent.
+A key objective of this contribution is to investigate the structural implications of replacing hydrogen with an alternative filling agent.
 This investigation should analyze how such a substitution might alter the structural behavior of the #gls("swith").
 To ensure the validity and reliability of these findings, the research should support all suggestions and conclusions with either comprehensive literature reviews or numerical simulations.
 This approach is intended to provide a solid foundation for understanding the consequences of using alternative filling agents in experimental investigations in #glspl("swith") and their anticipated impact on the overall performance and safety of the system.

 /* ------------------------- load introduction study ------------------------ */
-After identifying critical load cases for potential certification and selecting an appropriate filling agent, shifting the focus to load application methods is necessitated.
+After identifying critical load cases for potential certification and selecting an appropriate filling agent, it is necessary to shift the focus to load application methods.
-This study should investigate various options available for physically applying forces to the #gls("swith") during prospective structure verification tests.
+This contribution should investigate various options available for physically applying forces to the #gls("swith") during prospective structural verification tests.
 A thorough exploration of load transfer methods needs to be conducted, identifying a range of techniques that could be employed in experimental settings.
 Once these methods are identified, they need to be assessed based on reasonable criteria.
-The selection of these criteria should demonstrate the author's understanding of real-world demands and realizability limitations in structural testing.
+The selection of these criteria should include real-world demands and realizability limitations in structural testing.
 Based on this evaluation, if feasible, a preferred method for physically introducing forces into the #gls("swith") can be recommended.
 This recommendation needs to be well-justified, taking into account the strengths and constraints of each approach in the context of #glspl("swith") structural verification.